 An outside board can also help with the difficult process of replacing the entrepreneur, the founder of the business.
 In many ways the founder is often irreplaceable and this can be challenging for various reasons.
 If your farming operation doesn't have a board of directors, consider a board of advisors or outside members who can help greatly during this time.
 You may already be doing this without the formality, but getting an outside perspective can have an eye-opening result.

 Tom is the author of The Soul of Family Business: A Practical Guide to Family Business Success and a Loving Family.
 Learn more about the consulting and other services he offers by visiting his website, Hubler for Business Families.
-We're wishing you a Happy New Year and much success in 2021.

 Are you a family farm wanting to get organized or optimized for the future?
 Conservis is the leading independent farm management software system.
 Let's have a conversation and see if we could help.